-I grew up in Northumberland, in the shadow of early and medieval Christianity, embodied in the humble stones of Cuthbert’s Lindisfarne and the soaring heights of Durham Cathedral where, in the twelfth century, his relics found a final resting place.
-As a student, I read Theology at Greyfriars Hall and Regent’s Park College, Oxford (BTh, 2010), followed by St Chad’s College, Durham (MA, 2012), before returning to Oxford to undertake a doctoral studentship with the Arts and Humanities Research Council, UK (DPhil, 2016).
+As a student, I read Theology at Oxford and Durham, before returning to Oxford for a doctoral studentship with the Arts and Humanities Research Council.
 Since 2014, I have been an Associate Fellow of the Higher Education Academy, UK.

 The study of theology has rarely been more important than it is today, offering unparalleled opportunities to examine the roots and development of human cultures, as well as the causes and transformative effects of their historical encounters.